mayank3aj3769/Machine-Learning-Projects/README.md

   * Built an RNN model using tensorflow based on the same corpus and compared the performance with bi-gram model

 5- Lexical Complexity Score Predictor of single words as per SemEval-2021 task https://sites.google.com/view/lcpsharedtask2021
+  * Predicted lexical complexity score of a word in a sentence using a transformer based deep learning model
+  * Pre-processed the tokens by removing special characters, expanded the contractions, eliminating stop words, performed stemming and lemmatization on the tokens using ‘nltk’ library
+  * Model architecture used pretrained BERT and RoBERTa model followed by a series of 6 linear layers.
+Used ‘RMSProp’ as optimizer and obtained mean-absolute-error of 0.0947
+  * Demonstrated the performance on test set using an inference model

+6- A Neural Network model of Semantic Cognition -- by Rogers and McClleland
+  * This notebook explores a neural network model of semantic cognition to model aspects of semantic cognition with a multi-layer neural network, which contrasts with classic symbolic approaches for organizing semantic knowledge.
+  * Trained Neural Network to map objects to their corresponding properties.
+  * Deterioration of semantic knowledge in dementia is accounted by adding noise to the learned representations.
+  * Network is trained to answer queries involving an item (e.g., “Canary”) and a relation (e.g.,  “CAN”), outputting all attributes that are true of the item/relation pair (e.g., “grow, move, fly, sing”).